kezoponk/DDoS.bat/README.md

 # DDoS

+DDoS or DoS, depends if you use it alone or with several computers on different networks utility.
-DDoS utility written in cmd, made when i was 14
+Written in ***cmd***, made when i was 14